-1. Introduction 2

-2. Literature review 5

-2.1.
-Intra-speaker speech rate variation 5

-2.2.
-Inter-speaker speech rate variation 9

-2.3.
-Cross-linguistic studies 13

-3. Methods 18

-3.1.
-Materials 18

-3.2.
-Data processing 18

-3.3.
-Statistical analysis 27

-3.3.1.
-Multilevel Mixed-Effects Models 27

-3.3.2.
-Frequentist vs. Bayesian approach to statistics 30

-3.3.3.
-Models description 31

-3.3.4.
-Models comparison procedure 36

-4. Results 38

-4.1.
-The lme4 (frequentist) models 38

-4.2.
-The brms (Bayesian) models 40

-4.3.
-Predictors’ effects 42

-5. Discussion and Сonclusions 45

-5.1.
-Overview 45

-5.2.
-Discussion 45

-5.3.
-Conclusions 47

-References 49

-Appendix N 55
+Appendix 2 54

 1. Introduction

 Speech rate is usually defined as ‘the rate at which phonetic events occur over time’ (Quené, 2008, p.
 1104).
 It is most often measured in syllables or phonemes per second.
 In the middle of the 20th century, studies on speech rate began to appear.
 The first of them were dedicated to individual differences in ‘the speed of talking’ both within speakers and across them (Frieda Goldman-Eisler, 1954).
 Some studies found a dependency between the structure of an utterance and its speed of pronunciation.
 For example, it was found that the longer the phrase, the faster it will be pronounced (Fonagy & Magdics, 1960; Stepanova, 2011).